 Work is underway to develop a new signage program for way finding, park rules, and interpretive storylines.

-In addition, design work is underway for accessibility improvements, including a new accessible trail from the restrooms to the picnic area.
+In addition, the district is improving accessibility, including a new accessible trail from the restrooms to the picnic area.
 There will also be upgrades to the Aspen Hall parking area, and trail and bridge upgrades at Larch Bridge.
 The old covered Hixon Bridge will be decommissioned as part of the project, allowing for creek restoration.
 The environmental improvements are significant, and will result in improved water quality and wildlife habitat along the banks of Tumalo Creek.